nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source:
 The find commands require the names to be typed in full, meaning "Nich" will not suffice for finding "Nicholas".
-To make it convenient for you, the names do not have to be capitalised!
+The names do not have to be capitalised too!
 </div>

 <div markdown="block" class="alert alert-primary">:bulb: